Time Travel Into the Future

 What does this have to do with time?
 Remember: Any event that occurs in the universe has to involve both space and time.
 Gravity doesn't just pull on space; it also pulls on time.

 You wouldn't be able to notice minute changes in the flow of time, but a sufficiently massive object would make a huge difference -- say, like the supermassive black hole Sagittarius A at the center of our galaxy.
 Here, the mass of 4 million suns exists as a single, infinitely dense point, known as a singularity [source: NASA].
 Circle this black hole for a while (without falling in) and you'd experience time at half the Earth rate.
-In other words, you'd round out a five-year journey to discover an entire decade had passed on Earth [source: Davies].
+In other words, due to time dilation you'd round out a five-year journey to discover an entire decade had passed on Earth [source: Davies].

 Speed also plays a role in the rate at which we experience time.
 Time passes more slowly the closer you approach the unbreakable cosmic speed limit we call the speed of light.
 For instance, the hands of a clock in a speeding train move more slowly than those of a stationary clock.
-A human passenger wouldn't feel the difference, but at the end of the trip the speeding clock would be slowed by billionths of a second.
+The human body wouldn't feel the difference, but at the end of the trip the speeding clock would be slowed by billionths of a second.
 If such a train could attain 99.999 percent of light speed, only one year would pass onboard for every 223 years back at the train station [source: Davies].